Work on Campus

 - Complete a Work Study application through myTRU

 - Complete the application form and return to the TRU Students Awards and Financial Support Office for assessment.
 Out of province students, please attach a copy of your most recent loan document or a copy of an official notification of award from your home province.

 - A student finance advisor will assess your financial needs and eligibility for the Work Study program.
-Once approved, the eligibility form can be picked up from the Student Awards and Financial Support Office by the student.
+Once approved, the eligibility form can be picked up from the Student Awards & Financial Aid Office by the student.

 - After obtaining the Work Study eligibility form, students can contact the supervisor of the desired position for an interview.

 - If hired, the supervisor signs the Work Study eligibility form and the student returns it to the Students Awards and Financial Support Office, and makes an appointment with a student finance advisor to complete paperwork.
 Bring a void cheque with you to the meeting.